 In tandem with Finance Act 2020, the Irish government published an update in January 2019 on continuing progress in modifying the Irish international tax strategy.
 Ireland was one of the first ten jurisdictions to be evaluated for the second time under the new terms of reference by the O.E.C.D.
 Global Forum on Transparency and Exchange of Information for Tax Purposes, achieving the top rating of "Compliant."
 Ireland has ratified the B.E.P.S.
 Multilateral Instrument ("M.L.I.") and has demonstrated continued commitment to the global automatic exchange of information.
 Ireland has implemented the third, fourth, fifth and sixth revisions of the Directive on Administrative Cooperation ("D.A.C.").
 The sixth iteration of D.A.C. requires tax advisors and companies to disclose any tax planning arrangements that meet certain hallmarks indicative of aggressive tax planning.
 Ireland has been supportive of such measures and was one of only three E.U.
 Member States to have pre-existing mandatory disclosure rules in place.
 Ireland has been actively engaged in the O.E.C.D.
 B.E.P.S.
 Project and the work of the Tax Force on the Digital Economy, and has also transposed anti-hybrid rules into its domestic legislation under the E.U.-Anti-Tax Avoidance Directives ("A.T.A.D.").
+On October 7, 2021, Irish Minister

-The author acknowledges the contribution of his colleague Gwen Lehane, also of A&L Goodbody, in updating this chapter of the article.
+The author acknowledges the contribution of his colleagues Darragh Noone and Cian Ryan, also of A&L Goodbody, in updating this chapter of the article. for Finance Paschal Donohoe confirmed that Ireland would sign up for the O.E.C.D.
+International Tax Agreement on Pillars One and Two.

-B.E.P.S.